Followers

 Dutch Service

-The Scots, like their cousins across the Irish Sea, often fight for the English even when they are not actually fighting against them.
-This is what young Fraser did, starting with a stint in one of the Scottish Brigades hired by the Netherlands—the 4th Brigade, to be specific.
+The Scots, like their cousins across the Irish Sea, often fight for the English even when they are not technically fighting against them.
+This is what young Fraser did, starting with a period in one of the Scottish Brigades hired by the Netherlands—the 4th Brigade, specifically.
 In the final years of the War of Austrian Succession, young Simon fought in the 1747 siege of Bergen-op-Zoom.
-The attacking French forces overwhelmed the defensive works and flooded into the town, where intense fighting took place.
+The attacking French forces overwhelmed the defenses and flooded into the town, where fierce fighting took place.
 During the attack and counterattack, Fraser was wounded.

 Seige of Bergen-Op-Zoom